 WHERE: Erin Hills Golf Course, 652 acres of property in Hartford, Wisconsin.

 WHO: Time was of the essence, which made the use of our pathway materials even more of a no-brainer.
-Our products are designed to be simple to install and maintain, so for this project the Erin Hills ground crew was able to install their new pathway system themselves, without needing to hire a contractor.
+Our products are designed to be simple to install and easy to maintain.
+For this project, the Erin Hills ground crew was able to install their new pathway system themselves, without needing to hire a contractor.

-WHAT: Erin Hills decided to use both stabilized and wax polymers pathways.
-Our stabilized pathway mix consists of decomposed granite or crushed stone screenings blended with a stabilizing binder.
+WHAT: Erin Hills decided to use both stabilized and wax polymer pathways.
+Our Stabilized Pathway Mix consists of decomposed granite or crushed stone screenings blended with a stabilizing binder.
 This mixture binds and locks the pathway mix to create a durable, permeable natural aggregate surface.
-Our stabilized decomposed granite surfaces are crafted to better withstand forces that would otherwise lead to erosion, which was the issue with the previous pathway mix that Erin Hills had been using.
+These stabilized decomposed granite surfaces are crafted to better withstand forces that would otherwise lead to erosion, which was the issue with the previous pathway mix that Erin Hills had been using.

 HOW: One hurdle that we had to overcome while working on the Erin Hills project was finding the correct binder for the pathway mixes.
-We choose our binders based on local climate, pathway slope and individual aggregate type.
-With a property as large as Erin Hills, our dedicated team members worked hard to derive the proper binders needed.
-During this process our team was able to devise and implement a brand new wax polymer binder that was cleaner and performed better than the planned original binder.
+We recommend binders based on local climate, pathway slope and individual aggregate type.
+With a property as large as Erin Hills, our dedicated team members worked hard to develop the ideal mix needed.
+During this process, our team was actually able to devise and implement a brand new wax polymer binder that was cleaner and performed better than the planned original binder.

 The stabilized pathways used at Erin Hills were chosen for their affordability, permeability, and design.
-With 50 different color variations, Kafka Granite was able to duplicate the custom aggregate blend already used for the wax polymer pathways that allowed for a seamless transition into the stabilized pathways.
+With over 50 different color variations, Kafka Granite was able to match the aggregate blend already used for the wax polymer pathways that allowed for a seamless transition into the stabilized pathways.
 The stabilized pathways were used in flatter areas of the course, as the use of Stabilized Pathway Mix is not recommended on slopes over 10%.
-Kafka Granite stabilized pathways are made to withstand heavy foot traffic, reduce mud, dust, and erosion, while still remaining permeable.
-Following installation recommendations, Erin Hills installed 3 inches of prehydrated stabilized pathway mixture over a DOT approved base course for proper stability and drainage.
+Kafka Granite’s stabilized pathways are made to withstand heavy foot traffic and reduce mud, dust, and erosion, all while still remaining permeable.
+Following installation recommendations, Erin Hills installed 3 inches of prehydrated stabilized pathway mixture over a DOT-approved base course for proper stability and drainage.

-Kafka Granite’s stabilized pathways are a more affordable option than Wax Polymer Pathways, which helped Erin Hills to conserve costs.
-Because of its affordability and versatility, Erin Hills utilized our unique stabilized pathway mix whenever the more durable wax polymer mix was unneeded.
-Through a combination of both wax polymer and stabilized pathways a truly remarkable pathway system was created.
+Kafka Granite’s stabilized pathways are a slightly more affordable option than wax polymer pathways, which helped Erin Hills conserve costs.
+Because of its affordability and versatility, our unique Stabilized Pathway Mix was used wherever the more durable wax polymer mix was unneeded.
+Through a combination of both wax polymer and stabilized pathways, a truly remarkable pathway system was created.

 At Kafka Granite, we’re proud to be a true partner to our customers.
-With over 60 colors of specialty crushed aggregates for manufacturing, architecture and landscaping available, we are able to create customs products that will perfectly reflect your design vision.
-Whether you’re in need of customized pathway solutions or erosion-resistant bunker sand, our knowledgeable sales representatives are eager to help you find the ideal Kafka Granite solution for your next project.
+With over 60 colors of specialty crushed aggregates for manufacturing, architecture and landscaping available, we can create unique products that will perfectly reflect your design vision.
+Whether you’re in need of customized pathway solutions or erosion-resistant bunker sand, our knowledgeable sales representatives are eager to help you find the ideal solution for your next project.
 Contact us today to learn more.